Level/levelup/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## v3

+1. Dropped support for node 4.
+1. Batch operations no longer default to `'put'`.
+If `type` isn't specified, an error will be thrown, courtesy of `abstract-leveldown`.

 ## v2

 ### Summary